 Factors that could increase overall costs

 The usual factors which can affect our general charges are (this list is not exhaustive): –

-• Weekly house inspection for estate property, as required by insurers and the taking of meter readings for the utilities during the period
+- Weekly house inspection for estate property, as required by insurers and the taking of meter readings for the utilities during the period of administration.

 We will also charge you for the incidental expenses we may incur in acting for you.
 These will include travelling expenses, search and registration fees, significant photocopying and fax services.

 The usual disbursements are as follows: –

 |Probate Court Fees||£155.00|

 |Office copy of the probate||£0.50 per copy; usually need one copy for each asset to be dealt with|

 |Land Registry Office copy fees||£6.00; for registered Property|

 |Swear Fees – for an administrator||£5.00 per Administrator|